stormpath/stormpath-organizations-authority-example/README.md

 be the class name, camel-cased.
 Thus, `orgs` is the bean name.

 Spring automatically converts all-caps and underlined environment variables to the lowercase dotted form.
-This way, they environment properties can come from the system environment (as shown above) or from the `application.properties` file in your project.
+This way, the environment properties can come from the system environment (in all caps as shown above) or from the `application.properties` (as dotted lowercase) file in your project.

 This, `@orgs.USER` resolves to the `href` of the Stormpath Organization passed in on the command line as a system environment variable.